soyuka/explorer/Plugins.md

   }

   //Use the prepareTree middleware if you work with the tree (security, query sanitize etc.)
-  //Use the /plugin/pluginName path to avoid conflicts
+  //this registers a route to /p/pluginName/ router.get('/', utils.prepareTree, myRoute)

-  //this registers a route to /plugin/unrar app.get('/plugin/pluginName', utils.prepareTree, myRoute)
+  //with an action hook (see below), defining the route /p/pluginName/action/foo router.post('/action/foo', doSomething)
 }

-export default Router
+module.exports = Router
 ```

 `utils` is an object with: